msawczyn/EFDesigner/docs/Properties.md

 <img src="images/AddAddress-1.jpg">
 </td></tr></table>

-The Address class is updated with the new properties.
+When you click OK, the Address class is updated with the new properties.

 <table><tr><td>
 <img src="images/AddAddress-2.jpg">
 </td></tr></table>

-A few things you might notice:
+A few things to notice:

 - We duplicated the `Id` property, since it was already in the entity and we didn't delete it before pasting.
 When the text was parsed and the properties created, that duplicate was discarded.
 A warning appeared in Visual Studio's error list letting us know that it was discarded and why.
 - The `{ get; set; }` blocks were discarded, as was the semicolon (`;`) from the one property initially presented.
-- We added properties using CLR types (`int`, `string`), but they were added the model as classes (`Int32`, `String`).
+- We added properties using CLR types (`int` and `string`), but they were added to the model as object types (`Int32` and `String`).

 ### Next Step
 [Associations](Associations)